sowcheikh/sowcheikh/README.md

 **sowcheikh/sowcheikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi I am Cheikh Sow from in Senega:
+Hi I am Cheikh Sow from in Senegal:

 - 🔭 I’m currently working on Angular
 - 🌱 I’m currently learning Laravel